 Child care programs, like many other businesses, must follow certain rules and operate under specialized regulations.
 Understanding all the ins and outs of child care licensing, early learning and best practices can be confusing.

-Child care licensing is a form of consumer protection that reduces the risk of children are being cared for in an unsafe environment.
+Child care licensing is a form of consumer protection that reduces the risk that children are being cared for in an unsafe environment.
 North Dakota state and county laws regulate child care licensing.

 Early Learning Guidelines are research-based, measurable descriptions of the things young children are expected to know and be able to do at each age and stage of development.
 This "road map" provides parents, teachers, caregivers and policy makers with common language and expectations that they can use to plan, execute, and evaluate early childhood environments and services.

 Accredited Child Care Programs ➜